-The stormy life of the youngest daughter of the King of Poland and Grand Duke of Lithuania Sigismund the Old and his wife Bona Sforza is like a broken necklace of pearls, scattered across four countries – Poland, Lithuania, Finland and Sweden.
-Go on a journey following the traces of 500–year–old history and you will see old castles, cathedrals, royal mansions, renaissance sculptures of extraordinary beauty, luxurious jewelry and crowns – silent witnesses of the secrets, joys and sufferings of Catherine Jagiellon.
-Travel and experience how Catherine managed to become from unloved to desirable, from a prisoner to the Queen of Sweden, respected on both sides of the Baltic Sea.
+The stormy life of Catherine Jagiellon, the youngest daughter of the King of Poland and Grand Duke of Lithuania Sigismund the Old and his wife Bona Sforza is like a broken necklace of pearls, scattered across four countries – Poland, Lithuania, Finland and Sweden.
+Embark on a 500-year-old journey and discover a world of ancient castles, majestic cathedrals, and opulent royal mansions.
+Admire Renaissance sculptures of breathtaking beauty and glimpse the luxurious jewelry and crowns that once adorned Catherine Jagiellon.

 Royal Wawel Castle (Poland) – Palace of the Grand Dukes of Lithuania (Lithuania) – Kastelholmen Castle (Åland Islands) – Turku Castle (Finland) – Vaxholm Harbor (Sweden) – Gripsholm Castle (Sweden) – Strängnäs Cathedral (Sweden) – Svarstjö Castle (Sweden) – Eskilstuna (Sweden) – Vadstena Castle (Sweden) – Stockholm Royal Palace (Sweden) – Uppsala Cathedral (Sweden) – Stegeborg Castle (Sweden) – Drotningholm Palace (Sweden) – Kalmar Castle (Sweden) – Borgholm Castle (Öland Island, Sweden).